Key Takeaways

 Some employment lawyers require a retainer — an upfront deposit that the lawyer draws from as they bill hours.
 Retainers are more common on the employer-defense side than the employee-plaintiff side, but they do appear in certain situations.
 If you're asked for a retainer, ask how unused funds are handled (they should be refundable) and get a clear written agreement about the billing arrangement.

 Oklahoma Rules of Professional Conduct require that fee agreements be reasonable and clearly communicated.
-For contingency fee arrangements specifically, the agreement must be in writing, signed by both the client and the lawyer, and must state the percentage, how costs are handled, and what happens if the case is resolved at different stages (pre-trial settlement vs. trial vs. appeal).
+For contingency fee arrangements specifically, ORPC Rule 1.5(c) requires the agreement be in writing and signed by the client.
+The agreement must state the percentage, how costs are handled, and what happens if the case is resolved at different stages (pre-trial settlement vs. trial vs. appeal).
 You are entitled to a copy of this agreement, and you should read it carefully before signing.

 Fee-Shifting: When Employers Pay Your Legal Fees